latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

     return LatchFile(local_file, "latch:///covid_assembly.sam")
 ```

 Here, LatchFile takes two values: the first being your local filepath and the second being the remote file location on Latch.
-Every file on Latch must be prefixed with `latch:///`.
+Every file on Latch must have the prefix `latch:///`.

 ## 3. Define compute and storage requirements